nmuenger/Railway-3D-semantic-segmentation/README.md

 ### 3D Semantic Segmentation of Objects in the Railway Context

-The repository stores the scripts for the model and data augmentations used in the the Master's project *3D Semantic Segmentation of Objects in the Railway Context*.
-Note that the code has not yet been cleaned.
-It will be done in the coming days.
+This repository contains the scripts for model implementation and data augmentation utilized in the Master’s project *3D Semantic Segmentation of Objects in the Railway Context*.
+Please note that the code is currently in its raw form and has not yet been cleaned.
+This will be adressed in the coming days.

 <p align="center">
     <img src="https://github.com/nmuenger/Railway-3D-semantic-segmentation/blob/master/Inference_train_station.jpeg" alt="trainstation" width="500"/>